NexusMutual/docs/docs/using/buy-cover.md

 Your cover appears in the [app](https://app.nexusmutual.io/dashboard).
 If you suffer a loss, see [File a claim](/using/file-a-claim).

 Cover does not renew automatically.
 When it expires, coverage stops.
+To renew it automatically instead, see [Limit orders](/using/limit-orders).